 All of the rest of Portfolio Probe is support for these two tasks.
+The other major function is valuation that provides portfolio valuations or returns.

-1.2 Necessary Tools
+1.3 Necessary Tools

 You need to choose a language in which to run Portfolio Probe.
 It can be one of three: